CougarWeb is temporarily unavailable. More

 Payment Arrangement Agreements

 If you have a past due balance you can set up a Payment Arrangement Agreement with our office.
 Payment Arrangement Agreements are set up so that your balance would be paid off in 24 months, so long as the minimum balance due each month is no less than $25.00.
 Setting up and keeping current with a Payment Arrangement Agreement will prevent your balance from being transferred to the Ohio Attorney General's Office, thus preventing your account from accruing interest and collection fees.
 However, you will not be able to register for classes or receive an official transcript until your balance is paid in full.
+If your balance is less than $200.00, you will be able to register for classes, as long as your Payment Arrangement Agreement is being adhered to and all payments are up to date.

 Ohio Attorney General's